BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 (Guest) speakers will be invited during the week to provide a deeper background in the topics and methods covered in the lectures and datathon, or to put these topics in a broader context.
 Throughout the week there will be ample time for socialization and networking, as well as a poster presentation session and networking drink on Thursday afternoon.

-{% include card.html title="Signups are now open!" content="You can now sign up for the various lunch talks, the datathon, and the workshops.
-Places are limited, so sign up now!" cta="Sign up now" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-week-2025/" %}
+{% include card.html title="Lunch talks, data science workshops, and datathon" content="You can now sign up for the various lunch talks, the datathon, and the workshops.
+Places are limited, so sign up now!" cta="Sign up" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-week-2025/" %}

+{% include card.html title="Data Science Drinks & Poster Session" content="Come join us for a drink, updates on the latest BMS Data Science in research, and an excellent networking opportunity!" cta="Sign up" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-drinks-2025/" %}

 ### Datathon